A How-To Guide For Making Friends As An Adult

 Use the internet

 At some point, many of us have likely thought, "I can’t make friends in person, I feel awkward."
 You are not alone; many people don't feel comfortable having small talk and building rapport with a stranger, and that's the beauty of this generation.
-We now have different social media platforms to make connection easier.
+We now have different social media platforms to make connections easier.

 Many people overlook a key aspect of social media.
 It is meant to be used for socializing.
 While most people scroll through their updates without interacting with others, social media can be used to meet other people in your area.
 If you already follow someone, try sending them a message to ask if they want to meet up.